 Our revenue to date has been generated from payments received pursuant to collaboration and license arrangements with strategic partners.
 Collaboration revenue consists of revenue received from upfront, milestone and contingent payments received from our collaborators.
 Prior to December 1, 2019, we recognized revenue from upfront payments over the term of our estimated period of performance using either a straight-line or input/proportional performance approach, depending on the agreement, in accordance with Accounting Standards Codification (ASC) 605, Revenue Recognition.
 Revenue related to the upfront payment received pursuant to the Celgene Agreement was recognized using a straight-line basis.
 Effective December 1, 2019, we began recognizing revenue from upfront payments over the contract term using a cost-based input method under Topic 606, Revenue from Contracts with Customers.
 Revenue related to the upfront payments received pursuant to the Gilead Agreement was recognized using the input/proportional performance approach prior to December 1, 2019 and the cost-based input method beginning December 1, 2019.
 There would have been no difference between the revenue recognized under Topic 606 and the revenue recognized under ASC 605 for the Gilead Agreement.
-Revenue related to the upfront payment received pursuant to the Sanofi Agreement was accounted for using the practical alternative and the expected consideration to be received on the options was included for revenue allocation.
+Revenue related to the upfront payment received pursuant to the Sanofi Agreement was recognized using the cost-based input method.
+The material right to the two additional targets under the Sanofi Agreement was accounted for using the practical alternative and the expected consideration to be received on the options was included for revenue allocation.
 We expect to continue recognizing revenue from upfront payments related to our collaboration agreements using the cost-based input method in the foreseeable future.